svmiller/eh6127/lab-scripts/ols-diagnostics.md

     #> ---
     #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-The thing I like about this plot is that it can point to multiple problems, though it won’t point you in the direction of any potential interactions.
+The thing I like about this kind of plot is that it can point to multiple problems, though it won’t point you in the direction of any potential interactions.
 No matter, here it points to several things that I may want to ask myself about the data.
 I’ll go in order I see them.

 1. Does democracy need a square term?
 It seems like the most autocratic and the most democratic perform better than those democracies “in